-September 29, 2024 September 24, 2023 September 25, 2022
+September 24, 2023 September 25, 2022 September 26, 2021

-Customer/licensee (x) 22 % 27 % 21 %
+Customer/licensee (w) 27% 21% 23%

-Customer/licensee (y) 19 21 21
+Customer/licensee (x) 21 21 14

-Customer/licensee (z) 12
+Customer/licensee (y) 13

-\ Less than 10%
+^{} Less than 10%

 We rely on sole- or limited-source suppliers for some products, particularly products in our QCT segment, subjecting us to possible shortages of raw materials or manufacturing capacity.
 The loss of a supplier or the inability of a supplier to meet performance or quality specifications or delivery schedules could harm our ability to meet our delivery obligations and/or negatively impact our revenues, business operations and ability to compete for future business.